DanieleDepiro/Brasil_Traffic_Incidents_EDA/README.md

 * Combine all .csv files into a single dataset.
    - Handle any conflicts or discrepancies in the data during the merging process.

-* - Data cleaning and validation
+* Data cleaning and validation
    - Perform data cleaning operations like handling missing values, standardizing formats, and removing duplicates.
    - Validate the cleaned data to ensure accuracy and consistency.
-   :

-* Import the cleaned dataset into Tableau.
+* Import the cleaned dataset into Tableau
    - Explore data in Tableau
    - Create visualizations that address the project goals.
    - Design a dashboard that provides an intuitive and informative interface for end-users.

 ### Prerequisites

 First a knowledge of the portuguese language is needed because values are obviously recorded in the official language of the country.
 To run this project, ensure you have the following installed:

-* Jupyter Notebook:
+* Jupyter Notebook
     - Used to execute Python scripts and interactively work with the code.
     - You can access Jupyter Notebook through Anaconda, a popular Python distribution.
     - If you don't have Anaconda installed, you can download it [here](https://www.anaconda.com/download).

-* Tableau Public:
+* Tableau Public
     - Utilized for data visualization purposes.
     - Tableau Public is a free tool that allows you to create and share interactive data visualizations.
     - You can download it [here](https://www.tableau.com/products/public/download).